Northern Crusades: Teutonic Order in Livonia and Votia (1237–1410)

-The Teutonic Order's attempts to conquer Orthodox Russian lands (particularly the Republics of Pskov and Novgorod), an enterprise endorsed by Pope Gregory IX, were a component of the Northern Crusades.
-One of the major setbacks for the eastward expansion into Russian principalities was the Battle of the Ice in 1242, where forces of Novgorod defeated the Livonian branch of the Teutonic Order.
+The Teutonic Order's attempts to conquer Orthodox Russian lands (particularly the Republics of Pskov and Novgorod) were an enterprise endorsed by Pope Gregory IX and a component of the Northern Crusades.
+One of the major setbacks for the eastward expansion into Russian principalities was the Battle of the Ice in 1242, in which Novgorodian forces defeated the Livonian branch of the Teutonic Order.
 Separately, with or without explicit papal blessing for every campaign, Sweden also undertook several crusades against Orthodox Novgorod.

-Missionary work and crusading activity in Estonia by the Livonian Order and other Catholic powers led to conflicts with Novgorod, which had its own interests in the region, including attempts to subjugate, raid, or convert the pagan Estonians.
-The Estonians, in turn, sometimes sought alliances with Novgorod against the Crusaders.
+Missionary work and crusading in Estonia by the Livonian Order and other Catholic powers led to conflicts with Novgorod, which had its own interests in the region, as demonstrated by its attempts to subjugate, raid, or convert the pagan Estonians.
+The Estonians, in turn, sometimes sought alliances with Novgorod against the crusaders.

 Intermittent warfare between Novgorod and the crusader states in Livonia continued.
-These conflicts ultimately halted the eastward expansion of the Livonian Order, while Novgorodian attempts to gain control over Estonia and Livonia also failed.
-The region (Terra Mariana) remained under the complex political control of the Livonian Confederation, primarily the Livonian Order and powerful Prince-Bishops.
+These conflicts ultimately halted the eastward expansion of the Livonian Order.
+Novgorodian attempts to gain control over Estonia and Livonia also failed.
+The region (Terra Mariana) remained under the complex political control of the Livonian Confederation, primarily the Livonian Order and powerful prince-bishops.